A Lecturer Speaks to an Assembly of Theology Students

-Many readers of The Book of G>O>D> may say that our Spiritual Path is “just like Deism,” or “just like Process Theology.”
+Many readers of this Book of Continuing Creation: The Growing, Organizing, Direction of the Cosmos may say that our Practice is “just like Deism,” or “just like Process Theology.”
 Those two theologies are probably the most well-known antecedents of Continuing Creation, and we will talk about them fairly early.
 In addition to discussing those two, we will take up the other forerunners, not in chronological order or in order of importance, but as they have suggested themselves.

 As we talk about all these philosophies, theologies, and spiritual paths, keep in mind the classic properties of a traditional Abrahamic (i.e., Jewish, Christian, Muslim) God.
 The anthropomorphic Father-God of these faiths is conventionally thought to possess the “Four Omni’s,” i.e., He fully possesses all four of the following traits all of the time: